Fall injuries are a very common cause of hospitalization for seniors. In this post, you will learn how to prevent falls in the elderly.

-You should still include some stretching and other mobility work in your routine to improve your mobility further and to avoid pulled muscles.
+You should still include some stretching and other mobility work in your routine to improve your mobility further and avoid pulled muscles.

 Strength training is also important for improving active mobility.
 You see, there is active and passive mobility.
 Passive mobility means the range of motion you can comfortably extend a joint.

-This range of motion is often higher than the range of motion of active mobility, which means the range of motion where you can produce force on the joint.
+This range of motion is often higher than the range of motion of active mobility, which means the range of motion where you can produce a force on the joint.

-In case of preventing falling it’s important to be able to resist the force of the weight of your body in potentially awkward position with your legs.
+In case of preventing falling it’s important to be able to resist the force of the weight of your body in a potentially awkward position with your legs.

-The better your active mobility and strength are, the further away that awkward position where you can still maintain balance is.
+The better your active mobility and strength are, the further away from that awkward position where you can still maintain balance is.
 Things like yoga are great for both passive and active mobility.

 Strength and mobility are physical traits that are required for good balance.
-Balance itself is a skill that needs practice to improve and maintain.
+Balance itself is a skill that needs the practice to improve and maintain.

 To prevent falls it’s important to do exercises that improve balance as we get older.
 Balance is essentially the combination of muscle control and coordination of all your senses that affect balance.
-These include your eyes, inner ear and proprioception of your whole body.
+These include your eyes, inner ear, and proprioception of your whole body.

-Doing exercise that challenge your balance teaches all these senses to function better together.
+Doing exercises that challenge your balance teaches all these senses to function better together.
 Without exercise that challenges our balance no amount of strength and mobility will save you from falling in case of slipping.

 Buying good shoes is never a bad investment.
-When choosing shoes for seniors it especially important to make sure the soles are not slippery.
+When choosing shoes for seniors it is especially important to make sure the soles are not slippery.
 Smooth leather and wood soles can seem and feel classy but they can be dangerously slippery.

 Always choose shoes with soft rubber soles and some texture that provides additional grip.
 It’s also important the shoes are a perfect fit for your feet.

-A shoe that is too loose can throw you of balance or catch an obstacle on the ground for example.
+A shoe that is too loose can throw you off balance or catch an obstacle on the ground for example.
 Too tight shoes will feel uncomfortable and can make your balance worse because of this.

 If you live in a cold climate it’s even more important to have good stable shoes during the winter months.
 Shoes equipped with snow studs or separate snow grips are great for the outdoors.
 They can be dangerously slippery inside on a stone floor so always choose your footwear wisely.

-If you have slippery floors at home and have problems with balance and stability it might be wise to use anti slip socks to make moving around at home a bit safer and more comfortable without having to carpet the whole floor.
+If you have slippery floors at home and have problems with balance and stability it might be wise to use anti-slip socks to make moving around at home a bit safer and more comfortable without having to carpet the whole floor.

 Finally, if you have disabilities or illnesses that prevent you from improving your strength and balance or limit your mobility, you should consult a professional for using walking supports.

-So if you feel like you might need a support, don’t hesitate to contact your local medical professional.
-It’s important to choose a proper support with a professional and go over its functions and safety.
+So if you feel like you might need support, don’t hesitate to contact your local medical professional.
+It’s important to choose proper support with a professional and go over its functions and safety.

 We hope you found these tips for preventing falls in the elderly useful and will apply them yourself!
 If you have any questions, don’t hesitate to ask in the comments section below.

-It’s also important to pay attention to accessibility and removing dangerous obstacles in your home and every day environment.
+It’s also important to pay attention to accessibility and removing dangerous obstacles in your home and everyday environment.